AylinNaebzadeh/Computer-Architecture-Projects/README.md

 # Computer-Architecture-Projects
-These are my projects for CA course in 4th semester at university.
+These are my projects for CA course in the fourth semester of university.